Does Homeowners Insurance Cover Roof Damage?

 The difference in these policy types shows why it’s so important to review your policy so you know exactly what’s covered and if there are any exclusions.

-Factors that affect whether your roof is covered
+Factors that affect roof insurance coverage

 Several factors affect whether your home insurance will cover your roof replacement.

 Your roof’s age can affect the cost of your insurance coverage.
 A new roof typically results in a lower rate.
 If you have an older roof, your insurance company might request a roof inspection before agreeing to cover it.
-If your roof is more than 20 years old, some insurance companies may decide not to offer coverage or may only cover the roof for its actual cash value.

 Before your insurance pays for a claim, you’ll need to pay a deductible.
 If you live in a state that has frequent hurricanes, tornadoes, windstorms, or hail, you may have a separate deductible for windstorm damage.